 At Fattoria di Fugnano, Owner Laura (Pensabene) Dell’Aira and her team gave us a grand welcome lined up at the entrance to this storied family estate located near the village of Fugnano, whose original documents date it to 1254.
 The Fugnano community is located on along the Via Francigena, an ancient road that that led from Canterbury to the holy city of Rome during medieval times.

 Like many areas in rural Italy, this farming village was abandoned after World War II.
 In 1963, Andrea Pensabene, a tomato farmer in Sicily, came to Fugnano, acquired land and started the rebuilding process.
 This included planting vineyards to grow grapes and make his own wines.
 His son, Laura’s father, was a lawyer who was against his daughter taking over the winery.
-Yet, she persisted, and he acquiesced.
+Laura persisted, and her father finally acquiesced.
 In 2000 at the age of 23, Laura assumed control of the estate to continue her grandfather’s legacy.

 Laura calls herself a “custodian of the land” and is passionate when she speaks about her family and wines.
 Laura’s ex-husband makes the wines.
 Her son, Andrea, is the viticulturalist; he gave us a tour of the vineyards.
 The estate has two hundred hectares with twenty-three under vine.

-Wines we tasted, included their main Fugnano Vernaccia line and their Donna Gina Vernaccia line, which is more of a Riserva style, though not labeled as such.
+Wines we tasted included the main Fugnano Vernaccia line and the Donna Gina Vernaccia line, which is more of a riserva style, though not labeled as such.
 Vintages included Fugnano 2025, 2024, 2023, 2019, and Donna Gina 2023, 2021, 2020, 2019.
-We also tried a few of Fugnano’s reds, including their Chianti Colli Senese Rosso, Toscana IGT Rosso, and the Legami: Fugnano’s Super Tuscan made from a blend of Cabernet Sauvignon, Merlo, and Syrah.
+We also tried a few of Fugnano’s reds, including their Chianti Colli Senesi Rosso, Toscana IGT Rosso, and the Legami: Fugnano’s Super Tuscan made from a blend of Cabernet Sauvignon, Merlo, and Syrah.

 Fattoria di Fugnano Donna Gina wines